-From the autumn 2020 term, we have set up all of our pupils with their own G Suite for Education account which gives them direct access to the Google Classroom for their class.
-You do not need a code to join this class, as we have set the children as members of the correct rooms - you just need to log into Google Classroom using the account details for your child that the school has emailed to you.
+When pupils join our school, we set them up with their own G Suite for Education account which gives them direct access to the Google Classroom for their class.
+You do not need a code to join the Google Classroom, as we have set the children as members of the correct rooms - you just need to log into Google Classroom using the account details for your child that the school has emailed to you.

 If your child is unable to attend school due to lockdown, self-isolation due to coronavirus symptoms or quarantine after travel you will find their daily learning for them to complete at home on their Google Classroom also.

 Children are expected to read regularly at home as appropriate to their age and ability.

 Ideally, children should be reading every night at home.
 Please support your child in their reading progress by giving them some time to share their book and to hear them read or read with them.

 Any reading which your child does with you should be recorded daily in their Home-School Contact Book.
 Please sign your child's Home-School Contact Book every time that you have heard them read.

 Year 1 children will be given spelling home learning weekly (every Friday).
 All children have five spellings to learn each week.
 Spellings will be tested the following week on Thursdays.
 Children can bring their pink spelling books back to school on either Thursday or Friday for the next week's spellings.